belle2/basf2/background/doc/index.rst

     There are two categories: beam-induced backgrounds (Touschek, beam-gas interactions etc), luminosity backgrounds (radiative Bhabha, two-photon).
     The former ones are simulated with SAD simulation provided by the Accelerator group and the latter ones within basf2 using the corresponding particle generator.
     The rates of the beam-induced backgrounds depend on the accelerator lattice, collimator settings, gas pressure and beam currents, while the rates of luminosity backgrounds are proportional to luminosity.
     Needless to say that this method is slow and very much statistically limited.
-For the list of background types see `BackgroundMetData.h <framework/dataobjects/include/BackgroundMetaData.h>`
+For the list of background types see framework/dataobjects/include/BackgroundMetaData.h

 For details on background overlays for each release, see here: `Data Production Gitlab for BGOverlays <https://gitlab.desy.de/belle2/data-production/data/-/tree/master/BGOverlay?ref_type=heads>`_